bepo13/FiveM-StreetRaces/README.md

-# FiveM StreetRaces fork with laps and alternate method of adding waypoints
+# FiveM StreetRaces fork with laps, positioning system and alternate method of adding waypoints

 FiveM resource for street races with custom checkpoints and HUD.